 Remember when you were six and your Mum told you it was great you wanted to be a Rocker for Barbie and the Rockers?
-You should absolutely aim for that, but it would be good to have a back up plan?
+You should absolutely aim for that, but it would be good to have a backup plan?

-Remember when you were in High School and your Dad agreed that you could audition for the Conservatorium, but just in case you don’t make the cut, you should have a back up plan?
+Remember when you were in High School and your Dad agreed that you could audition for the Conservatorium, but just in case you don’t make the cut, you should have a backup plan?

 Remember when you finished University, or your Diploma, or sent your baby off to school and thought “What now?” and considered taking on the world?
 Then, you had a flush of sensible and told yourself “Maybe I should have a back up plan?”

 Remember when you finally branched out into the business you’ve always been dreaming of?
 Only it was less than a branch, it was more like a twig.
 Because you’ve still got one foot in the ‘employee’ camp and the rest of you is leaning ever so eagerly towards full scale, business ownership.
 Remember yearning year after year to quit your day job and immerse yourself fully in your dream?
-Only you didn’t, because, well, you’d better have a back up plan.
+Only you didn’t, because, well, you’d better have a backup plan.

 If you’re a CEO in the making, if you know what you want to achieve and have a pretty good idea of how you’re going to get there.
 If you’re on your way to success but the hours spent at your day job get in the way of growth.
 If you spend most of your day secretly flicking across to your website and making tweaks, or writing your own blog posts, or standing looking at yourself in the toilet mirror giving yourself a good talking to for being a chicken.
-If this sounds like you, it might be time to

 Look, Mum probably had her heart in the right place when she suggested Barbie and the Rockers might not be an attainable goal.
 But there’s no reason now to keep taking her advice.
 Here’s how to make sure Mum doesn’t say “I told you so” at next year’s Christmas Party.